vasily-kartashov/vasily-kartashov.github.io/_posts/2015-11-12-jpa-and-postgresql-json.md

     |           |                 |   "healthy" : false }   |
     ...

-The great news about this solution is that if you do that in PostgreSQL and declare the type of the STATUS field to be `json` or even better `jsonb`, then the status data is stored not as a string but as a structured binary data, and you can use this structure in your SQL queries.
-For example it's now possible to quickly find all unhealthy sensors
+This approach allows for structured data in the database and makes it possible to use SQL queries to quickly find all unhealthy sensors, for example:

 ```sql
 SELECT sensor_id